-Katharine is a producer and director with over sixteen years experience in creative documentary for broadcast & cinema.
+Katharine is a filmmaker with over sixteen years experience in creative documentary for broadcast & cinema.
 She has made films for the BBC, Channel 4, ITV and Discovery, amongst others.

-Most recently she has been working on a feature length film on the impact of income inequality, inspired by the book “The Spirit Level”.
-Called THE DIVIDE, the film will be released in UK cinemas in April 2016.
-Other projects as a director include LONDON RECRUITS: THE SECRET WAR AGAINST APARTHEID, an experiential and interactive film for the V&A; a film on the lives of Latin American women in London INVISIBLE WOMEN; and the Grierson-nominated TRANSPLANT for BBC1.
-Alongside DocHeads she has two production companies: Literally Films (www.literallyfilms.co.uk) focuses on social justice documentaries and is the main home of her individual work.
-Disobedient Films (www.disobedientfilms.com) explores ways to subvert conventional narratives through interactive and cross-genre work in film, art and journalism.
+Most recently she has been working on THE DIVIDE, to be released in UK cinemas in April 2016.
+Other projects as a director include LONDON RECRUITS: THE SECRET WAR AGAINST APARTHEID, an experiential and interactive film for the V&A; and the Grierson-nominated TRANSPLANT for BBC1.

 Katharine has also worked as a Development Executive at leading independent production companies, and regularly gives masterclasses on documentary production & funding, including Sheffield Doc/Fest Devise 2 Deliver, The Smalls Festival, Four Corners Film, and DOK Leipzig.
 She is the mentor for Four Corners Digital Film Micro Lab 2015.